captbaritone/webamp/packages/webamp-modern-2/README.md

 - [ ] Handle case (in)sensitivity of includes.
 - [ ] Handle forward/backward slashes issues (if they exist)

+## Known Bugs

+- [ ] In GuiObj's handling of left click, it's possible for the y/x of the click event to fall outside of the element being clicked.
+To repro click just above the volume2 of MMD3.
+Y can be one pixel above the clientBoundingRect of the element.
+Why?

 # Phases of Initialization

 ## Asset Parse